For the latest admissions information, visit our website.

 - Music: Students wishing to enter the UWM Music Department must interview and/or audition for admittance to any of the Music degree programs.
 You must arrange for an instrument or voice audition in person, online, Skype, or alternate submission.
 More information here.

-It is strongly recommended that you apply online.
+We strongly encourage you to apply online.
+The UW System application will provide an expedited experience.
+If you are applying to UWM and other schools outside of the UW System, the Common App will be most helpful.
+There’s no undergraduate application fee with either platform.
 Most applicants find it faster and more convenient, and applications are received and processed much more quickly.
 To apply for admission as a new freshman, see the Freshman section of this page.

 For the latest admissions information, visit the UWM's Undergraduate Admissions page or call the Office of Undergraduate Admissions at (414) 229-2222.